Confidenceman02/elm-select/README.md

 The [react select](https://react-select.com/home) project gets around this by using a [ref](https://reactjs.org/docs/refs-and-the-dom.html) whilst Kaizen select uses a mutation observer to handle the resizing.

-When you opt in to JS optimization, elm-select uses a mutation observer which allows for a zero lag, peformant, dynamically sized input.
+When you opt in to JS optimization, elm-select uses a mutation observer which allows for a zero lag, performant, dynamically sized input.

 If you don't want use a JS optimization thats totally ok!
 Elm-select handles dynamic width via the [size atribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/size) by default.
 The size attribute is not an ideal solution despite the fact it mostly just works.
 Consider adding the very minimal JS in to your project to get the best performance.